-σ interaction stress (shear or normal as relevant) $\sigma{ult}$ = maximum value of the stress C() = a coefficient defined by a user-defined function (see Pile-soil interaction curves C ()) δ = displacement
+- σ = interaction stress (shear or normal as relevant) - σ{ult} = maximum value of the stress

-D, B = geometry parameters defined as below.
+- = displacement - D, B = geometry parameters defined as below.

-The values of $\delta$ represent the relative displacement between the pile and the elastic ground near it.
-That is, $\delta$ is the non-linear deformation of the soil local to the pile, which is usually behaving in a nonlinear manner.
+The values of δ represent the relative displacement between the pile and the elastic ground near it.
+That is, δ is the non-linear deformation of the soil local to the pile, which is usually behaving in a non-linear manner.